creativewave/animate/README.md

 ### Extra features

-1. Custom timing (easing) function which would be hard to reproduce using keyframes (eg. multiple bounces)
+1. Custom timing (easing) function which would be cumbersome to reproduce using keyframes (eg. multiple bounces)
-2. Custom functions to interpolate and set animated values, eg. to animate the `d`efinition attribute of an SVG `<path>` using unique delay/duration for each point ([demo](https://codepen.io/creative-wave/pen/yLLZbME)), or to animate a [property](https://svgwg.org/svg2-draft/pservers.html#PatternElementXAttribute) specified as [animatable](https://svgwg.org/specs/animations/#Animatable) in a draft specification but that couldn't be animated yet ([demo with the `y` attribute of a `<pattern>`](https://codepen.io/creative-wave/pen/pooqymX)), or to animate a property which is not a CSS property, such as `Element.innerText`
+2. Custom functions to interpolate and set animated values,  eg.:

+  - the `d`efinition attribute of an SVG `<path>` using unique delay/duration for each point ([demo](https://codepen.io/creative-wave/pen/yLLZbME))
+  - a [property](https://svgwg.org/svg2-draft/pservers.html#PatternElementXAttribute) specified as [animatable](https://svgwg.org/specs/animations/#Animatable) but that couldn't be animated yet ([demo with the `y` attribute of a `<pattern>`](https://codepen.io/creative-wave/pen/pooqymX))
+  - a property which is not a CSS property, such as `Element.innerText`

-3. A `then()` interface to execute a callback at the end of an animation
+3. A `Animation.next()` interface to execute a callback each time animation is finished

 ## Installation